How to fix macOS Sonoma Bluetooth issues

 This is always a good place to start when you need to fix any problem, including times when Bluetooth keeps disconnecting on Sonoma or similar issues.
 When your Mac restarts, try again.

 If your Bluetooth device is low on charge, that could cause issues like glitching or Bluetooth device not showing up on Sonoma.
-So, if it’s not fully charged, charge it for a while and then try again.
+Also, you will not be able to connect it and use it properly.
+So, if it’s not fully charged, charge it for a while and then try using it again.

 If nothing so far has worked, the next step is to eliminate interference as a possible cause.
 Try each of the following: